bmitchinson/v2.mitchinson.dev/source/_drafts/spotilight-notes.md

 <!-- More -->

 # Hosting
-The app is actually hosted from within my hexo generated site[(Repo here)]().
+The app is hosted from within my hexo generated site[(Repo here)]().
-Due to [Hexo Sage Posts](https://github.com/printempw/hexo-sage-posts), I'm able to add a theme-less post to my hexo index, and have it hidden from my blogs main view.
-Looking forward to being able to host multiple applications using this method, as they'll be available right from my site, with a seperate post such as this one detailing their development / implementation.
+By creating a new hexo "page", I'm able to add a separate raw HTML page to my site, and have it hidden from my blogs main index view.
+Planning on hosting multiple applications using this method, as they'll be available right from my site, with a seperate writeup to detail their development and implementation.

 # Resources